rplankenhorn/rails-on-tap/KEGBOARD_CONFIG.md

 ### Can't Connect to MQTT Broker
 - Verify the broker IP/hostname is correct
 - Check that the port is open (use `telnet <broker> 1883`)
-- Ensure your Ruby On Tap server can reach the broker on the network
+- Ensure your Rails on Tap server can reach the broker on the network
 - Verify credentials if authentication is enabled

 ### Not Receiving Flow Data
 - Check ESP32 is connected and publishing (`mosquitto_sub -h <broker> -t kegbot/meter/#`)
-- Verify topic prefix matches between ESP32 and Ruby On Tap
+- Verify topic prefix matches between ESP32 and Rails on Tap
 - Check MQTT broker logs for connection/subscription errors

 ### Multiple Configurations